MobilePayDev/MobilePay-Invoice/docs/index.md

 - Integration is based on common standard OpenID Connect.
 You can find more [here](https://developer.mobilepay.dk/developersupport/openid/).
 - An example of how to use OpenID connect in C# can be found [here](https://github.com/MobilePayDev/MobilePay-Invoice/tree/master/ClientExamples)
 - You can find links to the official Hybrid Flow [here](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).
-- See the video tutorial here [here](https://developer.mobilepay.dk/developersupport/openid/tutorial)
+- See the video tutorial  [here](https://developer.mobilepay.dk/developersupport/openid/tutorial)

 * * *